Skip to content

 The Cost Per Wear Question

 Here is something many people overlook: a low-cost top worn twice actually costs more per wear than a moderately priced piece worn thirty times.
 It can help to think about clothing in terms of cost per wear rather than sticker price alone.
-This is worth considering because fast fashion items are often designed with a short lifespan in mind — thin fabrics, loose stitching, trend-led styles that feel dated within months.
+This is worth noting because fast fashion items are often designed with a short lifespan in mind — thin fabrics, loose stitching, trend-led styles that feel dated within months.
 When you factor in interest on credit or BNPL balances, that bargain can quietly become one of the more expensive items in your wardrobe.

 What People Often Miss